Southern Style Pimento Cheese (Creamy, Cheesy & Spreadable)

 Or—sshh, don’t tell anyone—I sometimes eat it right out of the container.
 With a spoon.
 Yeah, I’m bad like that.

 In the past, I’ve enjoyed pimento cheese on southern style cornbread.
-Or if you like a sweeter cornbread, try this extra-moist Jiffy cornbread from Back to My Southern Roots.
+Or if you like a sweeter cornbread, try this Jiffy cornbread from Spicy Southern Kitchen.

 Pimento Cheese Addiction